Eligibility and How to Apply to Pre-K

 HISD policy on three-year-olds

-- All three-year-olds are to be placed on a waitlist until May 31, 2019.
-After all eligible and ineligible four-year-old students have been enrolled, if there are available seats, schools may then enroll three-year-old students who qualify from the waitlist.
+- After all eligible and ineligible four-year-old students have been enrolled, if there are available seats, schools may then enroll three-year-old students who qualify after April 5, 2023.

 - It is recommended that a waitlist by birthdate be created for three-year-olds so that when enrolling students, they may be close in age and development to their classmates.